Aliases for ELOC Gene

 GeneCards Summary for ELOC Gene

 ELOC (Elongin C) is a Protein Coding gene.
-Diseases associated with ELOC include Renal Cell Carcinoma, Nonpapillary and Familial Renal Papillary Carcinoma.
-Among its related pathways are Gene Expression and Class I MHC mediated antigen processing and presentation.
+Diseases associated with ELOC include Molluscum Contagiosum and Renal Cell Carcinoma, Papillary, 1.
+Among its related pathways are Formation of HIV-1 elongation complex containing HIV-1 Tat and Human cytomegalovirus infection.

 SIII, also known as elongin, is a general transcription elongation factor that increases the RNA polymerase II transcription elongation past template-encoded arresting sites.
 Subunit A is transcriptionally active and its transcription activity is strongly enhanced by binding to the dimeric complex of the SIII regulatory subunits B and C (elongin BC complex) (PubMed:7821821).
 In embryonic stem cells, the elongin BC complex is recruited by EPOP to Polycomb group (PcG) target genes in order generate genomic region that display both active and repressive chromatin properties, an important feature of pluripotent stem cells (By similarity).